 A beautiful country with an attractive investment climate

-Portugal has a very pleasant climate.
-The influence of the Atlantic Ocean and the Gulf Stream ensures very mild winters and warm, dry summers.
-From December to February the average temperature varies between 14 and 17ºC.
-The night temperatures rarely fall below 9ºC.
-While the capital city of Lisbon offers around 220 days of sunshine per year, there are more than 300 on Portugal's southern coast in the Algarve.
+First of all, Portugal has a very pleasant climate.
+The influence of the Atlantic Ocean and the Gulf Stream provides very mild winters and warm, dry summers.
+From December to February the average temperature fluctuates between 14 and 17ºC.
+Nighttime temperatures rarely drop below 9ºC.
+While the capital Lisbon has about 220 days of sunshine a year, there are already more than 300 days of sunshine on the south coast in the Algarve.

-Even though the country is not very large, the diversity of landscapes is breathtaking.
-From the fertile hills in the north to the arid plains of the Alentejo region, or from vast forests and long olive groves to sandy beaches surrounded by spectacular cliffs, Portugal offers it all.
+Even though the country is not very big, the diversity of landscapes is breathtaking.
+From the fertile hills in the north to the arid plains of the Alentejo region, or from extensive forests and long olive groves to sandy beaches enclosed by spectacular cliffs, Portugal has it all.

 Portugal benefits from a rich historical past and a very hospitable population